Rom3oDelta7/SysTimer/README.md

 ```
 Stops the timer.
 All other state information remains in place, so you can restart the timer at any time by calling ```arm``` again.
+(Re-arming the timer in this way will reset the interval.)
 Returns ```false``` if an error occurred, else ```true```.

 #### Timer Status Functions